sparkyb/pype/readme.txt

 If you have ' or " as the first character in a find or find/replace entry, and what you entered is a proper string declaration in Python, PyPE will use the compiler module to parse and discover the the string.
-For example, to discover the LF charactesr, use "\n", including quotes.
+For example, to discover LF characters, use "\n", including quotes.